 Do small businesses need a CRM tool?

 CRM isn’t just for enterprise businesses or Fortune 500 companies.
-Using statistics to improve customer relationships has become an essential function for businesses of all sizes and niches.
+Using statistics to improve customer relationships has become essential for businesses of all sizes and niches.
 In fact, there’s no better time to do contact management than when you’re just starting out.